 Are you interested in joining the Biosphere Solar team?
 Check out our open positions below

 Biosphere Solar values diversity, sustainability, and future-proof work habits.
-We strive to make everyone feel welcome, no matter the gender, race, age, disability, etc. And not only feel welcome, but ready to change the world.
-We maintain a four day work week, with the 5th day as optional.
+We strive to make everyone feel welcome and empowered, no matter the gender, race, age, disability, etc. We maintain a four day work week, with the 5th day as optional.
 Attendance at our workspace in Blue City Rotterdam is required.
 For recent graduates, we can accommodate Dutch visa sponsorship.
 We try to offer a broad compensation package and focus on employee well-being above all else.
 We greatly value learning on the job, so if you feel like you don't fully meet the requirements of the position, but you are willing to learn as you go, make this clear in your application.
 Finally, we are looking for people who do this for the impact.
 If you are motivated to make the world a better place and truly care about the future of sustainable energy, we are very much looking forward to hearing from you!